-Earbuds are OK for audio but can come through quite distant and the cable can scratch on your clothing and face causing annoying crackling in the recording.
+Earbuds are OK for audio but can come through quite distant and the cable can scratch on your clothing, face or hair causing annoying crackling in the recording.

-If you need to use your mobile phone or tablet, let me know so I can provide access to suitable software that may require downloading in advance (although I try to use a web client where possible).
+If you need to use your mobile phone or tablet, let me know so I can provide access to suitable software that may require downloading in advance (although I try to use a web client where possible for maximum availability).

 Try to find somewhere quiet and distraction-free with decent internet connection.
-Ideally, we will record with video to improve conversation so let me know if this will be a problem.
+Ideally, we will record with video to improve conversation and possible video syndication so let me know if this will be a problem.

 Consider the acoustics of the room too.
-Try to find somewhere with less reverb/echo (bathrooms and kitchens aren’t great with the hard reflective materials, rooms with soft furnishings and low ceilings are better).
+Try to find somewhere with less reverb/echo (bathrooms and kitchens aren’t great with the hard reflective materials, rooms with soft furnishings like rugs, curtains, cushions and low ceilings are better).

 The call will take about an hour from start to finish so make sure you’re comfortable for the duration of the conversation.
 Sitting is good but I tend to prefer my standing desk for recording.
 Let me know if you need to take a comfort break during the recording too.
 We can easily edit out the gap.

-Skype is the most convenient for hosting the call as (a) it offers support across all devices and (b) it even records the call automatically.
+Zencastr is the most convenient for hosting the call as it provides web access across all devices.

-The format of the discussion is relatively free-flowing but there will be a standard guide we’ll use to navigate our conversation:
+The format of the discussion is relatively free-flowing but there will be a standard outline we’ll use to navigate our conversation: